lk-geimfari/mimesis/mimesis/data/locale_template/README.md

 ## How to add new locale

-This is template of structure of the locale.
+This is a template of the locale structure.
 There are seven json files (`File name`) which include data related to some data providers (`Provider`):

 ```